zhaohuic/Docs/docs/about/contact.md

-Requests for assistance with HPC resources has been integrated into the campus-wide ServiceNow system.
-To have a service ticket created automatically and assigned to the HPC staff send an email to [hpc@njit.edu](mailto:hpc@njit.edu)
+Requests for assistance with HPC resources have been integrated into the campus-wide ServiceNow system.
+To have a service ticket created automatically and assigned to the HPC staff, email [hpc@njit.edu](mailto:hpc@njit.edu).
+Before requesting assistance, we encourage you to take a look at the relevant documentation on this site.

 For prompt response, please consider the following when submitting a ticket.